kennethoo/incodetest/client/web/README.md

-MEETCODE is a platform that simplifies meetin , and clients management.
-With MEETCODE you can
+INCODE is a platform that simplifies meetin , and clients management.
+With INCODE you can

 - Create ,Schedule , Join , Mannage Meeting
 - Create Daily Task